excalidraw/excalidraw/src/packages/excalidraw/README_NEXT.md

 import { restore } from "@excalidraw/excalidraw-next";
 ```

 This function makes sure elements and state is set to appropriate values and set to default value if not present.
-It is combination of [restoreElements](#restoreElements) and [restoreAppState](#restoreAppState)
+It is a combination of [restoreElements](#restoreElements) and [restoreAppState](#restoreAppState).

 #### `serializeAsJSON`